mozzy11/TX_PVLS-CQL-Library-files/README.md

 # PLIR CQL Library files

-Tgis repository contains the sample PLIR cql librarry and measure for PLIR
+This repository contains the sample PLIR cql library Reaource and measure Respurce for Calculation of TX_PVLS indicator for PLIR

 NOTE : before you run the query below ,  **PUT** the Resources under the `files directory` to the `HAPI FHIR server` with their respective Resource id ie